The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Rug Texture & WEAVE

-Natural rugs tend to be slightly rough so the material choose and the weave are important.
+Natural rugs tend to be slightly rough, so the material chosen and the weave are important.
 Some natural rugs have more weave options available than others.
 And the thickness will vary depending on the material and weave.

 Rug Weaves & Finishing

-The main differences between jute and sisal is the fibres.
+The main differences between jute and sisal are the fibres.
 Sisal is made from plant fibres from pineapple and agave.
 The fibres from sisal are straighter and coarser than jute.
 Sisal tends to have a tighter weave.
-Where as jute is known for its flexible fibres.
+Whereas jute is known for its flexible fibres.

-The pricing for sisal rugs tend to be a bit cheaper compared with jute.
-And sisal rugs are not as softest to walk on.
+The pricing for sisal rugs tends to be a bit cheaper compared with jute.
+Sisal rugs are not as soft to walk on.

 RELATED POST: How To Choose An Area Rug (The Right One!)

-The Corchorus plant from where jute comes from grows particularly fast.
-It’s soft underfoot making jute a popular option for rugs at home.
-So if you don’t want to layer your rugs jute is the best material to go for.
+The Corchorus plant, which is where jute comes from, grows particularly fast.
+It’s soft underfoot, making jute a popular option for rugs at home.
+If you don’t want to layer your rugs, jute is the best material to go for.

 Jute is probably the softest of the natural rug options to go for.
-The best place for jute rugs are low traffic areas like the bedroom and the living room.
-You can keep it simple or layer up with another rug.
+The best place for jute rugs are low-traffic areas like the bedroom and the living room.
+You can keep it simple with just one rug or layer up with another rug.
 It depends on the look you’re going for.

 Jute rug cons

-However because of it’s soft fibres, jute rugs can be more difficult to clean.
-With jute rugs there maybe some shedding.
-Avoid using jute rugs in damp places like bathrooms where mould and mildew can grow.
+However, because of its soft fibres, jute rugs can be more difficult to clean.
+With jute rugs, there may be some shedding.
+Avoid using jute rugs in damp places like bathrooms, where mold and mildew can grow.

 Sisal Rugs